timboudreau/meta-update-center/README.md

 this server by running it with ``java -jar`` and use it to serve plugins and updates to existing plugins.

+Download the latest build [from timboudreau.com](http://timboudreau.com/builds/job/meta-update-server/).

-It serves NBM (NetBeans module) files with appropriate metadata so that the NetBeans update center can download updated and/or new plugins from it.
+It serves NBM (NetBeans module) files with appropriate metadata so that the NetBeans update center (Tools | Plugins) can download updated and new plugins from it.

-You simply give it URLs where those NBM files live on the web, and it takes care of automatically updating them.
+You give it URLs where those NBM files live on the web, and it takes care of automatically checking for updates.
 The server can either direct callers to those remote NBMs, or serve its own copies - this can be set on a file-by-file basis.